MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Discussion

 \section{Discussion}

-In this section we collect the measured properties of \objname, as well as those that are dependent on models, and discuss the validity of those models and the likely nature of \objname.
+In this section we collect the measured properties of \objname, as well as those that are dependent on models, discuss their validity, and infer the likely nature of \objname.

-Due to its very high redshift, and therefore the high opacity of the IGM, even in more transmissive sightlines, we conclude that \objname's intrinsic escape fraction is very high, likely $\geq50\%$.
+Due to its very high redshift, and therefore the high opacity of the IGM, we conclude that \objname's intrinsic escape fraction is very high, likely $\geq50\%$.
 Given that an escape fraction of $>100\%$ is unphysical, we are left with two avenues to explain the detection of \objname, based on Eq.~\ref{eq:fescrel}.
-Either the intrinsic luminosity ratio of non-ionizing to ionizing photons (the second term) must be low, or the transmission of the IGM must be low (the third term).
+Either the intrinsic luminosity ratio of non-ionizing to ionizing photons (the second term) must be low or the transmission of the IGM must be low (the third term).